 Most organisms from bacteria to humans exhibit endogenous 24-hours (circadian) rhythms .
-Best exemplified by the sleep/wake cycle, these rhythms are remarkably widespread and include in humans hormonal, metabolic, physiological and behavioral oscillations.
-These rhythms have a remarkable adaptive value as they enable most biological functions to be rhythmic and set to perform optimally at the most appropriate time of the day.
+Best exemplified by the sleep/wake cycle, these rhythms are remarkably widespread and include hormonal, metabolic, physiological and behavioral oscillations.
+These rhythms have a remarkable adaptive value as they enable most biological functions to perform optimally at the most appropriate time of the day.

 Research in the Menet lab aims at characterizing how circadian clocks and clock genes regulate gene expression to provide insights into how and why clock dysfuntion leads to a wide spectra of pathologies.
-To this end, we are using a wide-range of molecular, biochemical and physiological techniques to investigate the circadian clock function at the genome-wide level.
-We are currently extending some of our recent results and focus on 1) how clock genes rhythmically regulate chromatin environment and 2) the mechanisms involved in rhythmic transcriptional and post-transcriptional regulation of gene expression.
+To this end, we are using a wide-range of molecular, biochemical and physiological approaches to investigate the circadian clock function at the genome-wide level in mouse.
+Our current projects focus more particularly on:

 October 2019: Ben presented at the TAMU Student/Postdoc Research Conference (SPRC) 2019 meeting.
 Great talk on his new project!

-September 2019: Josh successfully defended her Ph.D.
+September 2019: Josh successfully defended his Ph.D.
 Congrats Josh!

 January 2019: Aishwarya joins the lab!

 Greenwell BJ, Beytebiere JR, Lamb T, Bell-Pedersen D, Merlin C, Menet JS.
 (2020) Isoform-specific regulation of rhythmic gene expression by alternative polyadenylation.
 Biorxiv. doi: 10.1101/2020.12.12.422514.